AlonEirew/EventFull/README.md

 3) Save your work occasionally

 ## See Logs
-1) in the client browser click the left mouse button and select "inspect"
+1) In the client browser click the left mouse button and select "inspect"
-2) go to the console tab
+2) Go to the console tab

 ## Input format
 An example of how an input file should look like can be found in the `example` folder.